jupyter-book/thebe/README.md

 ## Demos

-The demo page from `apps/simple` are hosted [here on github pages](https://executablebooks.github.io/thebe) which let's you check out the interactivity that the top level `thebe` library provides along with `thebe-lite` for JuptyerLite based `pyodide` kernel access.
+The demo page from `apps/simple` are hosted [here on github pages](https://executablebooks.github.io/thebe) which let's you check out the interactivity that the top level `thebe` library provides along with `thebe-lite` for JupyterLite based `pyodide` kernel access.

 ## Development Setup